pang-yi-jie/Custom-grippers/README.md

 # Open-Source Stepper-Driven 3D Printable Gripper with Quick-Change Mechanism

 A fully 3D-printable robotic gripper featuring **stepper motor + multi-stage worm gear actuation** and **tool-free quick-change** capability.
 Designed for modular robotics applications with simulation-ready resources.
+You can join a group chat to communicate and learn together: 953154169

 ---